Exit, Voice, and Loyalty: Applying the theory to emigration

 A key application of Hirschman's scheme of exit, voice and loyalty has been emigration.
 Drawing on the analogy of discontent consumers buying elsewhere, "exit" translated into leaving a country and migrating to a different nation-state, while "voice" described the option of articulating discontent, which as Hirschman noted, "can be graduated, all the way from faint grumbling to violent protest".
 Hirschman modeled these options as mutually exclusive and postulated a seesaw mechanism: the easier available the exit option, the lower the likelihood of voice.
 For rulers, emigration served as a safety-valve, by which the discontent renounced on their possibility to articulate protest.
 "Latin American powerholders have long encouraged their political enemies and potential critics to remove themselves from the scene through voluntary exile.
 The right of asylum, so generously practiced by all Latin American republics, could almost be considered as a 'conspiracy in restraint of voice'."
 However, not always did "exit subvert voice", as Hirschman himself acknowledged in a 1993 article.
 In 1989, in the GDR it was the escalating dynamic of out-migration that led those who wanted to stay to take to the streets to demand change.
 Exit triggered voice, and both worked in tandem.

 Moreover, Hirschman's scheme assumes a model of nation-states as a jigsaw puzzle of clearly delimited "containers", and migration as the process of unidirectionally moving from one container to another.
 The emergence of transnational migration diagnosed since the 1990s has challenged this assumption.
 As emigrants increasingly maintain strong social ties (loyalty) to their country of origin, including a claim to have a say in its public affairs (voice) – Hoffmann argues – in transnational migration exit, voice and loyalty are no longer exclusive options; the nature of migrant transnationalism is defined precisely by the overlapping and simultaneity of these categories.

-An example of this phenomenon can be found regarding students from Ghana, who intended to migrate for a chance at an overall better quality of life, more career options, and a possibility of continuing their education.
-These students hope to 'exit' their current situation due to their lack of resources, lack of income, or lack of job opportunities.
-They are 'withdrawing their relationship' with their current community/home country to try and prosper somewhere new.